leviroth/beautiful-jekyll/_posts/2017-05-16-testing-reddit-bots-with-betamax.md

 the data we'd like to filter is only generated upon sending a request.
 In our running example, we'd like to filter our access token, but we don't know what that is until Reddit sends it to us.
-So, we instead have to add a filter *after* the request is performed but *before* it's recorded to disk.
+So, we instead have to add a filter *after* the request is performed but *before* it's recorded to the cassette.
 This is made possible by the Betamax configuration's
 [`before_record` method](http://betamax.readthedocs.io/en/latest/api.html#betamax.configure.Configuration.before_record).
-This method takes a callback function that receives each interaction and cassette before recording, and can make changes as needed.
-Here's how it's done:
+This method takes a callback function that receives each interaction and cassette before recording, and can make changes to the cassette configuration as needed.
+Here's how PRAW's integration tests solve this problem:

 ```python
 import json